 If mixing with water, use 200 liters for a full bag of 600g, or 100 liters for 300g, or 50 liters for the starter size of 150g; generally, a heaping tablespoon of powder (30g) in 10 liters of water will cover 1,000 square feet.
 Start by pre-mixing the powder with a small amount of water and dilute gradually.

-Keep agitating the tank (or shake the watering can or spray bottle) so the product stays in suspension when using a sprayer.
+Keep agitating the tank (or shake the watering can or spray bottle) so the product stays in suspension.
 Should the spray equipment become clogged, remove the filter or adjust the nozzle to make larger drops.

 Applying the liquid: